Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-When others succeed or shine, you feel a tinge of envy.
-Instead of acknowledging it, you might downplay their accomplishments or find faults in them.
+When others succeed or shine, they feel a tinge of envy.
+Instead of acknowledging it, they might downplay their accomplishments or find faults in them.

 Withholding Affection